 CCGS Amundsen, CA

-Amundsen Science is the nonprofit organization responsible for the scientific mandate of the research icebreaker CCGS Amundsen.
-Primarily funded by the Canada Foundation for Innovation (CFI) through Université Laval where it is hosted, Amundsen Science coordinates the deployment of the icebreaker for science in collaboration with the Canadian Coast Guard, maintains the ship’s pool of scientific innovative equipment, and provides financial, technical and logistical support to user programs.
+CCGS Amundsen is a 98-m long scientific icebreaker with a pool of specialised scientific equipment.
+Amundsen Science, a nonprofit organization responsible for the scientific mandate of the research icebreaker CCGS Amundsen, coordinates the deployment of the icebreaker for science in collaboration with the Canadian Coast Guard, maintains the ship’s pool of scientific innovative equipment, and provides financial, technical and logistical support to user programs.

 Location